 - Chantecaille Jasmine and Lily Healing Mask.
 This mask is just beautiful.
 I’ve used it several times straight after my night-time cleanse and it feels and smells divine.
 It is to be applied all over your face and rinsed off after 5 minutes.
 Upon rinsing it off, my skin feels incredibly smooth and the gorgeous smell of jasmine remains.

 - Zelens PHA+ Bio-Peel Resurfacing Facial Pads.
-Now, this is the product that has predominantly alleviated my acne.
+Now, this is the product that has predominantly alleviated my spots.
 When I used these pads the following two mornings after my last breakout, my spots cleared completely.
 These pads are meant to gently exfoliate, which they really do, and others have said that they helped with their spots.
 So, if you’re acne-prone like me, these might just be the pads for you.

 - REN Clean Skincare Perfect Canvas Jelly Oil Cleanser.
 As much as I love my Clinique TTDO cleanser, I definitely have a softer spot for this REN one!
 I have used it as both a morning and night cleanse – when I use it in the morning, it makes my skin feel so soft and clean; when I use it in the evening, it removes my makeup perfectly.